GeoAnalytic-code/daas-catseaice/readme.md

    ```shell script
     docker run --rm -v $(pwd):/opt/app/data daas/catseaice python3 src/catseaice.py fill -d data/icecharts.sqlite -S 2019-01-01
    ```
     This command will only search for data from Jan 1, 2019 to the present.
+Once the database has been filled, subsequent ```fill``` commands will only query for charts created after the latest entry in the database.

 <!-- USAGE EXAMPLES -->
 ## Usage